 Now, once again it’s the threat of Islamic resurgence; the ‘return of the Mahdi’, in the guise, first, of Osama bin Laden and now IS leader Abubakr al-Baghdadi.

 But whatever the stated cause, it’s always about power: getting it and keeping it.
 Fear is power.
 Land is power.
 Money is power.
 Cattle are power.
 Water and oil are power.
 Military supremacy is power.
 Owning the law is power.
 Controlling the lives of the citizens is power.
 In the religious mindset, holding the keys to heaven confers ultimate power.

 What the IS and their allied militias are seeking is to exploit the political power vacuum in countries including Iraq, and the opportunity offered by the increasingly fragmented civil war in neighbouring Syria.
 They perceive that the power of the West, particularly of the USA, is waning.
-Led by the charismatic Baghdadi – like Saddam and Gadaffi a serial rapist – IS has been described as a ‘death cult’.
+Led by the charismatic Baghdadi – like Saddam and Gadaffi a serial rapist – that’s about power too – IS has been described as a ‘death cult’.
 Its crimes include mass kidnappings, rapes and enslavement of women, suppression of religious minorities and the murders of Western hostages – aid workers and journalists.
 Those activities are transparently un-Islamic, which only adds to the sense of threat.

 Yet these bizarre and frankly sickening atrocities are not to be dismissed as inexplicable expressions of abstract ‘evil’, committed by a ‘death cult’.
 This isn’t a comic book, or a Hollywood movie.
 It’s not a ‘death cult’, it’s a power-grab.